 It is an imposing two-story building, built to the dominant system of the time, stonework and reinforced concrete.
 The ground plan is surrounded by a covered gallery at the height of the road.
-Morphological building comes from the "Palazzo Ducale; Venice.
-It has complicated decorative lined red stone on the eastern side, while the west is decorated by massive stone masonry, medieval memories, coming closer to the "aravourgizon; Venetian baroque north face.
+Morphologicaly the building comes from the "Palazzo Ducale; Venice.
+It has complicated decorative lined red stone on the eastern side, while the west is decorated by massive stone masonry.

-The Governor's Palace in Rhodes is the best preserved example eclecticism, by which was governed by Di Fausto.
-It is one of the most remarkable buildings of the Italian Dodecanese and since located on the beach is one of the first images that has the city the visitor arriving from the sea.
+The Governor's Palace in Rhodes is the best preserved example of eclecticism, by which was governed by Di Fausto.
+It is one of the most remarkable buildings of the Italian Dodecanese, and since it located on the entrance of the yacht harbour, it is one of the first impressions that the city visitor has upon arriving by the sea.